MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 You can always imagine a point to the right to make sense of this.

 ### Alternative 1: Pre-multiplying the cam-to-world rotation and translation in the correct order
-Imagine a camera in the origin and a point 5 meter in front of it.
+Imagine a camera in the origin and a point 5 meters in front of it.
-Imagine the new camera is rotated to the left and also moved 1 meter to the left (hovering above your sholder).
+Imagine the new camera is rotated to the left and also moved 1 meter to the left (hovering above your shoulder).
-To transform the point ahead to also be ahead to the camera, we _first_ need to rotate, and _then_ translate it.
+To transform the point ahead to also be ahead of the camera, we _first_ need to rotate, and _then_ translate it.

 To do so,
 - first, compose the homogeneous translation matrix, i.e., take an identity matrix of 4x4, then plug in the translation $t$ into the last column's top three values (yielding $T_{\text{cam-to-world}}$)